Flow-IPC/ipc/README.md

 end-to-end zero-copy performance, a large amount of difficult code would be required, including management of SHM segments whose names and cleanup have to be coordinated between the 2 applications.
-Even *without* zero-copy -- i.e., simply `::write()`ing a copy of the capnp serialization of `req_msg` to and `::read()`ing `rsp` from a Unix domain socket FD -- sufficiently robust code would be non-trivial to write;
+Even *without* zero-copy -- i.e., simply `::write()`ing a copy of the capnp serialization of `req_msg` to and `::read()`ing `rsp_msg` from a Unix domain socket FD -- sufficiently robust code would be non-trivial to write in comparison.
-and challenging to make reusable.

 The preceding example was chosen for 2 reasons:
   - *Performance*: It demonstrates the performance benefits of end-to-end zero-copy.
-  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC, plus a look at session/channel management and channel features like request/response.
+  - *capnp integration*: It shows what it's like to transmit capnp-encoded structures using Flow-IPC, plus a look at session/channel management and (glacingly) Flow-IPC channel features like request/response.

 ## So Flow-IPC is for transmitting Cap'n Proto messages?